 5. Selenium supplements

 Conclusion: They work!

 Again, I was very cynical when it came to taking supplements.
 My IBS journey didn’t give me an awful lot of faith in medication, which was probably my reasoning for not trusting oral capsules very much.
 But still, I figured it was worth a try.

 I set to work researching which would be best.
-Along the way, I came across a supplement called selenium, which is a component of proteins that are linked to hair growth.
+Along the way, I came across a supplement called selenium, which is a that are linked to hair growth.
 Selenium is found naturally in foods such as Brazil nuts, oats, tuna, spinach, eggs, beans, and garlic.

 I was hooked on how shiny, thick, and luscious my hair felt.
 And while I do appreciate that hair health is relative (and therefore, the selenium supplements may be a placebo), a few months after I stopped taking them, I noticed a drastic decline in hair health, an increase in breakage, and a stagnation on hair growth.
 So, it’s now something I take on a daily basis and swear by!